devopscoder331/devopscoder331/README.md

 Some information about me:

-- 🖥️ I’m currently learning Golang, QA and DevSecOps.
+- 🖥️ I’m currently learning Golang.
-- 🌱 I'm interested Development, Application Security, ML/AI.
 - 💬 Ask me about DevOps, Security.
 - ⚡ Fun fact: A long time ago I started my career as a system administrator in a gaming club 🎮